Blubberkins/COMP6080-Presto/README.md

 #### 2.2.3.
 Basics of a presentation controls

 * When a particular presentation on the dashboard is clicked, the user should be taken to a new unique route that is parameterised by the presentation ID, which always loads the first slide in the slideshow deck.
-This route is for editing a specific presentation in a slideshow deck.
+This route is for editing a specific presentation, users can add/delete/edit(Info on this later) slides in this presentation within this page.
 * When on this edit presentation page, Two key controls should always be visible and functional, regardless of which slide users are on:
   * "Back" that takes users back to the dashboard.
   * "Delete Presentation" which prompts "Are you sure?", where if "Yes" is clicked, the presentation is deleted and users are taken to the dashboard.
 If "No" is clicked, then the prompt disappears and the page remains still.

 #### 2.2.4.
-Title editing
+Title & Thumbnail editing

 * When viewing a particular presentation, the title of the presentation should be visible at all times somewhere on or above the slideshow deck regardless of which slide users are on.
   * Somewhere near the title should have some text/icon/graphic/button that user can click to bring up a modal to edit the title of the presentation.

+* There should be a way on presentation screen which allows user to update the thumbnail of the presentation.

 #### 2.2.5.
 Creating slides & moving between

 * When visiting a particular slide, a button should be visible off the slides that allows users to create a new slide.
 * Creating a new slide will add another slide at the end of the slideshow deck.
-* Once the slideshow deck has at least two slides, controls should appear in the bottom right corner:
+* Once the slideshow deck has at least two slides, controls should appear at a reasonable position in the slideshow deck:
   * These controls should be two arrows, left and right.
   * When users click on these arrows, it takes them to the next or previous slide
   * When users click the associated keyboard keys(**left key** and **right key** in this case), the same corresponding action should happen